jmalicki/repo-intel/docs/projects/01-project-selection/human-prompts/pre-assessment-checklist.md

 - [ ] Community diversity analysis is complete
 - [ ] Category representation assessment is done

-### Quality Assessment Data
+### Selection Data
-- [ ] Quality assessments have been completed
+- [ ] Project selection decisions have been made
-- [ ] Quality standards have been applied
+- [ ] Selection rationale has been documented
-- [ ] Excellence examples have been identified
+- [ ] Selection criteria have been applied
-- [ ] Quality insights have been generated
+- [ ] Selection methodology has been documented

 ## Preparation Checklist